Solving the Long-Term Care Placement Mystery

 Imagine if there was an episode of Columbo where he had to find a nursing home for his mother.
 The story goes that mother Columbo’s abilities had been declining for the past few years.
-Small things like not cooking a big Sunday meal for the Italian family anymore.
+Small things like not cooking a big Sunday Italian family any more.
 Mrs. Columbo has been widowed for a decade with Columbo and the family visiting and helping her.
 Then it happened, an illness that landed her in the hospital.
 The television social worker meets with the family about the need to make new living arrangements for his beloved mother.

 Finding the right setting and support for Mother Columbo requires a highly skilled detective.
-In the words of Columbo there’s “just one more thing….” to consider when selecting the right Long Term Care (LTC) placement.
+In the words of Columbo there’s “one more thing….” to consider when selecting the right Long-Term Care (LTC) placement.

-In the true spirit of one of my favorite TV detectives, let’s tackle this issue using the five W’s of police investigations:
+In the true spirit of one of my favorite TV detectives, let’s tackle this issue using the F W’s of police investigations:

 Who needs Long Term Care?